JoshuaAda/TCC_LSWPISCUINP/README.md

 # Large-scale workflow placement in serverless computing using integer nonlinear programming
-Under revision for Transaction on Cloud Computing
+Under revision for IEEE Access
 ## How to use/Evaluate the results

 a) Install the necessary dependencies: